12 Inspiring Examples of Wooden Wall Panelling at Home

 A wall with hidden depth!

-Showcasing the very best in imaginative design, Acupanel has been used to create a seamless wall with concealed storage compartments.
+Showcasing the very best in imaginative design, our wood wall panels have been used to create a seamless wall with concealed storage compartments.
 Each panel supplied is made up using individual strips, which allows the panels to be easily cut to the desired width and height, customisable to the homeowners’ requirements.

 Create art in your home…

-A utility room need not be boring and simply practical with Acupanel.
+A utility room need not be boring and simply practical with our wood wall panels.
 In fact, this homeowner really went to town with dark grey painted walls and their angular installation of it, choosing to offset a section against a more conventional straight panel!

 Customise with wall tiling…